bioidiap/bob.learn.tensorflow/doc/index.rst

 .. _bob.learn.tensorflow:

 =======================
- Tensorflow Bob Bridge
+ Tensorflow Biometrics
 =======================

-`bob.learn.tensorflow` is a high-level library, written in Python that runs on top of TensorFlow.
-The goal here is to be able to do fast experimentation with neural networks.
+This package extends the high-level API of Tensorflow to allow biometrics experiments.
+Especially, it provides the tools to train biometrics recognition and presentation attack detection deep models.

 Users Guide
 ===========